 RIVENDELL New this year, and offered first to returning students, rooms are available by application at Rivendell Writer's Colony.
 Rivendell provides a quiet, studious atmosphere in a beautiful setting overlooking Lost Cove.
 Single and Double rooms are available at a rate of $1200 per room for the School of Letters term.
 (So, $1200 for a single, and $600 each for a double.)
 Students must apply though Rivendell.
 Read more about this new opportunity here.
 Contact our office for details on applying.

-The 2013 Catalog will be posted in May.
+The 2013 Catalog is posted above under FORMS.
 You may read the 2012 Catalog here.
 Students will receive a hard copy of the catalog and will be asked to sign a release stating that they understand the policies therein.

 ENGL 501, Classical Literature in Translation – Chris McDonough